davidson-ben/davidson-ben.github.io/content/post/Day at the Capitol/index.md

 ---
-title: Blank Project
+title: UW - Madison Day at the Capitol
-summary: Summary
+summary: Presented work regarding microplastic pollution and issues to legislators and staff at the Wisconsin state capitol.
-date: 2023-10-23
+date: 2022-04-28
 authors:
   - admin
 tags: